bingeli1212/nitrile-preview/doc/DOC-styles.md

   This value expresses whether certain operation is going to be treated as a "fillonly" operation, as a way of deviating its "default" operation.

++ fn:f

+  This value expresses the name of a function.